Trusting InsightCloudSec with AWS GuardDuty

 Identify the Trusted IP Address for Your InsightCloudSec Instance

-4. Repeat #2 and #3 above for each Finding Type/Resource you wish to trust.
+5. Repeat the preceding steps for each Finding Type/Resource you wish to trust.

 Create the List of Trusted IP Addresses